strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 At this point, `strong-arc` will automatically open your browser.

-Go to the "Analytics" page and enter the following info:
+Go to the "API Analytics" module and enter the following info:

 - Hostname: `localhost`
 - Port: `8701`